 Trustworthiness and Transparency

 We know that trauma survivors have often had their trust violated by those who were supposed to protect them.
 Therefore, we operate with radical transparency.
 Decisions are made openly, and the “why” behind the treatment process is always explained.
-We earn your trust through consistency, not by demanding it.
+Our goal is to help staff build trust with every person receiving services, earning that trust through consistency, not by demanding it.
+Trauma-informed care requires that decisions be made with transparency to build and maintain trust, because many individuals with trauma histories do not initially recognize the significant effects of trauma in their lives.

 Peer Support